nophead/NopSCADlib/readme.md

 The travel property is how far it can move in each direction, i.e. half the maximum travel if the chain is mounted in the middle of the travel.

+The ends can have screw lugs with four screw positions to choose from, specified by a list of two arrays of four bools.
+If none are enabled then a child object is expected to customise the end and this gets unioned with the blank end.
+If both ends are customised then two children are expected.
+Each child is called twice, once with ```$fasteners``` set to 0 to augment the STL and again with ```$fasteners``` set to 1 to add to the assembly, for example to add inserts.

 [printed/drag_chain.scad](printed/drag_chain.scad) Implementation.